swarmtronics/AMPy/README.md

 - `processing.py` handles the initial processing of experimental video recordings and tracks the ArUco markers placed on the robots' upper surfaces.

-- `statistic2d.py` extracts various two-dimensional statistical measures from obtained kinematics (e.g., Cartesian displacement, order parameters).
+- `statistic2d.py` extracts various two-dimensional statistical measures from obtained kinematics (such as Cartesian displacement or order parameters).

 - `statistic3d.py` evaluates position, orientation, and velocity correlation maps for the entire platform.